HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 ### Create a blog source repository in GitHub

 Okay, now your site is live, what's next?
 A problem used to bother me a lot was: how can I update my blog on multiple computers?
-Say, I have wrote something for my blog on my PC at home and now I'm on the way with a laptop.
+Say, I have written something for my blog on my PC at home and now I'm on the way with a laptop.
 How can I continue my work?
 Well the answer is: create a GitHub repository just for your source code.
 I said "just" because the `public/` directory is within the source code directory and we need to ignore `public/` and push the rest of them to github.
-Another benefit is that you can use GitHub Actions to glue your source code and blog together, which means you don't need to build and deploy your site every time you changed anything in your site, GitHub Actions will do all the boring stuff for you.
+Another benefit is that you can use GitHub Actions to glue your source code and blog together, which means you don't need to build and deploy your site every time you change anything in your site, GitHub Actions will do all the boring stuff for you.
 Sounds nice?
 Here is how:

-Head over to GitHub and create a new repository with name like `blog_source` or anything that reminds you it's the source of your blog.
-Set it as remote repository for your source code and add `public/` to `.gitignore`.
+Head over to GitHub and create a new repository with a name like `blog_source` or anything that reminds you it's the source of your blog.
+Set it as a remote repository for your source code and add `public/` to `.gitignore`.

 ```Shell
 touch .gitignore
 echo "public/" >> .gitignore